Lartu/ldpl/README.md

 > LDPL 5.2, the current development version, is stable and up to date.
 The rest of this repository, however, still needs a bit of tidying up.
 > I am actively working on it, and you can expect things to improve over the coming days!
 >
+> **What needs to be done**
+> - Improve and update the documentation; ship it with the project and drop the ReadTheDocs dependency.
+> - Remove MkDocs, Snapcraft, and any other unused build/publish tooling.
+> - Update all README files.
+> - Consolidate the documentation and the website into this repository so everything lives in one place.
+>
 > _Lartu (September 14th, 2025)_

 ---